pranav03singh/project-mediawiki/README.md

 ## Building of Azure Kubernetes Service (AKS) infrastructure using Terraform code.

 Using Terraform code for the Azure Kubernetes Service (AKS) the basic cluster was built.
-The is the Terraform code used in the project.
+[This](/terraform/main.tf) is the Terraform code used in the project.

 ## Development of Helm Charts for deployment on AKS cluster.